ilyevskii/job-hunter/README.md

 - Employers can change the status of applications (e.g., shortlisted, rejected, or accepted).
 - Employers can respond to user reviews, addressing concerns or thanking users for positive feedback.

-### 4. Admin Flow:
-- Admins can manage the list of industries, adding, editing, or deleting entries.
-- Admins can view, edit, or delete any employer profile.
-- Admins can view, edit, or delete any user profile.
-- Admins can manage job listings, including approving, editing, or deleting them.
-- Admins can manage user reviews and comments, including approving, editing, or deleting them.

 ## Models restrictions

 ### User